8/6/2024

 speaker

-Yeah.
-So look, we're clearly are focused.
-While it's too early to comment specifically next year, I will comment on the levers because that's a very reasonable question there.
-Look, the levers we have is one we have latent demand and detection response that we just have to actually our teams are doing some work to expand the offerings and the coverage where customers are asking us for stuff.
+Yeah, so look, we clearly are focused.
+While it's too early to comment specifically next year, I will comment on the leverage because that's a very reasonable question there.
+Look, the leverage we have is we have latent demand and detection response that we just have to actually, our team is doing some work to expand the offerings and the coverage where customers are asking us for stuff.
 And we just have to expand our offerings.
 It's not rocket science there, but our team is working through that.
 And we think that allows us to address more of the overall detection response market as we actually go forward.
 The one that we've actually talked about is the command platform exposure command.
-We actually think that allows us to actually really participate in the higher value stack, similar to the cloud, similar to the attack service management, where customers actually spend their money versus traditional vulnerability management, which just isn't as big a budget priority.
+We actually think that allows us to actually really participate in the higher value stack, similar to the cloud, similar to the attack surface management, where customers are actually spending money versus traditional vulnerability management, which just isn't as big a budget priority.
 So now we're actually playing in the area where customers actually have priority and they're looking to spend money and we're providing a good overall value proposition.
-And then in addition to that, we actually have a couple of add-ons that we're introducing in the install base.
-Now, all of that has to tee up with the continued investments that we're actually making in the partner ecosystem that actually drives scale and the rationalization that we're actually doing around the alignment across the business.
+And then in addition to that, we actually have a couple add-ons that were introduced to the Indian StyleBase.
+Now, all of that has to tee up with the continuing investments that we're actually making in the partner ecosystem that actually drives scale and the rationalization that we're actually doing around the alignment across the business.
 But if you look at that right product strategy around detection response, which we're expanding that business, you're going to hear more about that later.
 The exposure command, which allows us to be more strategic in the risk and visibility space.
 We're executing that.
 We have good momentum there.
 Partner, continue to make investments.
 And frankly, we're going to be accelerating those investments over time.
 We're seeing good traction there.
 And then we're really focused on equipment to enable our team.
-We have a good tenure team there.
-And I think that they're set up well.
+We have a good team there, and I think that they're set up well.
 Those are the things that can actually drive traction as we actually go into next year.
 It's early, but we're actually seeing this set up good.
 But we have to actually, first and foremost, we have to start by continuing to actually leverage the healthy pipeline trends that we actually saw, where it stabilized and upticked in Q2.
 And we have to actually really accelerate that and build that.
 But those are the things that actually drive as we go forward.

 speaker